-Continue to accept building and land use permit applications online via Maintstar system to streamline the permitting process for housing projects.
+Continue to accept building and land use permit applications online via Maintstar system to streamline the permitting process for housing projects and coordinate with other Departments to implement its use.
+Prepare an online comprehensive application checklist to ensure applicants clearly understand all application materials that must be submitted for processing of housing projects.